Corey Brown (American football)

-Corey "Philly" Brown (born December 16, 1991) is a former American football wide receiver and return specialist.
-He was signed by the Carolina Panthers as an undrafted free agent in 2014.
-He played college football at Ohio State.
+Corey "Philly" Brown (born December 16, 1991) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
+He was signed by the Panthers as an undrafted free agent in 2014.

-Early years
+Early life

 While attending Cardinal O'Hara High School in Springfield, Pennsylvania, Brown was one of the state's top performers in the sprinting events, with personal-bests of 10.54 seconds in the 100-meter dash and 21.18 seconds in the 200-meter dash.

 College career

 Brown played college football at Ohio State University from 2010 to 2013.
 In his four-year career at Ohio State, he started 35 of 48 games and recorded 145 receptions for 1,750 yards and 15 touchdowns.